freeCodeCamp/freeCodeCamp/docs/language-lead-handbook.md

 For each article, you will need to create a shorter title to use in the footer.
 Each title must stay on a single line and not go to a new line.

 You will want to [build the translated client locally](how-to-enable-new-languages.md) to see if the titles have the right length.
-You can preview the changes by editing the `trending.json` file in your local.
-Here are the detailed steps:
+You can preview the changes by editing the `trending.json` file in your local environment:

 1. Update your `.env` file to use your language for `CLIENT_LOCALE` and `CURRICULUM_LOCALE`.